Alcatel-Lucent to cut 5,490 jobs worldwide

 In France, the company will close the headquarters of its French unit now at Velizy, near Paris, and move the roughly 2,400 staff to another office in Villarceaux, 100 kilometres southwest of the capital.
 A spokeswoman said the move was aimed at saving money while creating the group's second-largest R&D centre worldwide.

-The news adds to thousands of job cuts at large French groups including car maker PSA Peugeot Citroen (PEUP.PA), drugmaker Sanofi (SASY.PA) and airline Air France (AIRF.PA) in recent months.
+The news adds to thousands of job cuts at large French groups including car maker PSA Peugeot Citroen, drugmaker Sanofi and airline Air France in recent months.
 The government has tried to exert pressure on the companies to soften the blow on workers.

 Industry Minister Arnaud Montebourg said in a statement that the government would be "extremely vigilant" that Alcatel-Lucent preserves the most strategic parts of its business in France.
 He also pledged that the government would launch a "plan of action" in the coming months to help Alcatel's turnaround by encouraging investment in high-speed broadband.

-Alcatel-Lucent is grappling with high cash burn and lacks the scale of rivals Ericsson (ERICb.ST) and Huawei HWT.UL.
+Alcatel-Lucent is grappling with high cash burn and lacks the scale of rivals Ericsson and Huawei.
 It issued a profit warning and posted a loss in the second quarter and is due to report third quarter results on November 2.

 Verwaayen managed to steer the group to its first annual profit last year since the ill-fated 2006 merger that formed the group, but it has been hit by client spending cutbacks this year, especially in Europe.

-The group said last month that it would restructure to centralise procurement, sales and marketing and reshuffle its management as part of the cost-cutting plan.
+The group said last month that it would restructure to centralize procurement, sales and marketing and reshuffle its management as part of the cost-cutting plan.

 ($1 = 0.7621 euros)